lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 {: .source}
 This is a list of length 3!

-Another difference to other languages you might know is that the elements of a list are not necessarily of the same type:
+An important difference to statically-typed languages you might know is that the elements of a list need not be of the same type:

 ~~~
 [3, [1,2,3], (4,5)(2,3)]